kdoore/1335GitBook/in-class-feb-4/code-feb-11.md

 #Class Code Feb 11
-Simple Recursive Patterns
+Simple Recursive Patterns:

+Recursion provides a repeat structure that we're using to create complex patterns from simple shapes.
+Each customShape function creates and returns a PShape using input parameter values: `float len, color c1.`

+Each recursivePattern function creates a complex pattern by repeating the shape multiple times, where len, and brightness are modified before each repeat.

 Size gradient using map()
+Brightness Gradients using map( ) function
-Shape determined by region:  left or right of the balance point Color Gradients using lerpColor() and map( ) functions
+Shape determined by region:  left or right of the balance point

 ```java
 float lenMax, lenMin;